Home » Computer Guides » Copy A CD To Computer Without Any Loss Of Sound Quality

 You might need to click on the chevron to reveal the Rip Settings menu.

-Now that the settings have been set, all you need to do is to click the Rip CD button.
+Now that the file format has been set to either WAV or Flac all you need to do is to click the Rip CD button.

 Rip CD button marked in Windows Media Player.